AhmadAbdelrazik/battery-management-system/README.md

 This project involves implementing a method to estimate the State-of-Charge (SOC) of a lithium-ion polymer battery used in a Formula Student electric race car.
 The method utilizes a battery equivalent circuit model and an Extended Kalman Filter (EKF) to provide accurate SOC estimations.
 The project will be implemented in two programming languages: Go and C.

+The project is based on the amazing research paper called [Battery Modeling and Kalman Filter-based State-of-Charge Estimation for a Race Car Application](https://www.researchgate.net/publication/317538604_Battery_Modeling_and_Kalman_Filter-based_State-of-Charge_Estimation_for_a_Race_Car_Application)

 ## Table of Contents

 - [Introduction](#introduction)